NYU-frontend/mean-session7/README.md

 # Mean Session 7

-###Please a laptop with your project in next session
+###Please bring a laptop with your project in next session
 * also, install node.js on it: http://nodejs.org/

 ##Homework